{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 The most famous preparation is also the simplest: crab with fresh Kampot green pepper.
 The crab, often whole, is stir-fried over high heat with clusters of green pepper still on the stem, garlic, lime, and a few sauces.
-The result is utterly straightforward: the briny sweetness of the crab, the sharp, herby kick of fresh pepper, nothing more.
-It’s one of the most memorable dishes Cambodia has to offer.
+The result is of absolute frankness: the briny sweetness of the crab, the bright and herbaceous spiciness of the fresh pepper, nothing else.
+It’s one of the most memorable dishes Cambodia can offer.

-Prices are displayed by weight — crabs typically cost between 5 and 8 USD per kilogram, depending on the season and size.
+Prices are displayed by weight — crabs generally cost between 5 and 8 USD per kilogram, depending on the season and size.
 A complete meal for two, with drinks and rice, comes to around 15–25 USD.
-Neighboring restaurants compete on freshness, not prices — all fall within the same range.
-The atmosphere is relaxed, tables are plastic, feet often in the cracks of the dock, and that’s exactly how it should be.
+The neighboring restaurants compete on freshness, not prices — all are in the same range.
+The atmosphere is casual, the tables are plastic, feet often in the cracks of the dock, and that's exactly how it should be.

-Tip: arrive for lunch (11:30 AM – 1 PM) rather than dinner — the catches are fresher in the morning and the crabs more active in the tanks.
+Tip: arrive for lunch (11:30 AM – 1 PM) rather than in the evening — the arrivals are fresher in the morning and the crabs more active in the tanks.
 In high season (December–January), it’s best to choose your table before noon to avoid waiting.

-Just twenty minutes by motorboat from the crab market, Koh Tonsay — literally "Rabbit Island" — is a small island covered in tropical forest with a few fine sandy beaches, clear emerald waters in the dry season, and a life free from cars, stable phone networks, and any pressure.
-It is one of the least developed islands on the Cambodian coast, and that’s precisely what makes it charming.
+Twenty minutes by motorboat from the crab market, Koh Tonsay — literally "Rabbit Island" — is a small island covered in tropical forest with a few fine sandy beaches, emerald-clear water in the dry season, and a life without cars, stable phone networks, or any pressure.
+It’s one of the least developed islands on the Cambodian coast, and that’s precisely what makes it charming.

-The island has four main beaches connected by forest trails.
-The main beach (Long Beach), facing the pier, is the busiest with its bamboo bungalows and grilled fish restaurants at tables in the sand.
+The island has four main beaches, connected by forest paths.
+The main beach (Long Beach), facing the pier, is the liveliest with its bamboo bungalows and grilled fish restaurants on tables in the sand.
 The secondary beaches, accessible by foot or kayak, are more secluded — a few hammocks, some plastic loungers, sometimes no one around.

-Accommodation on the island ranges from rustic bungalows (15–25 USD/night, fan, cold shower, electricity limited to the evening) to some more comfortable wooden houses with fan and private bathroom (30–50 USD).
+Accommodation on the island ranges from rustic bungalows (15–25 USD/night, fan, cold shower, limited electricity in the evening) to a few more comfortable wooden houses with fans and private bathrooms (30–50 USD).
 Nothing luxurious — and that’s not the point.
-Sleeping on the island allows you to enjoy the special atmosphere of evenings without engines and mornings on the beach before day-trippers arrive.
+Sleeping on the island allows you to enjoy the unique atmosphere of motor-free evenings and mornings on the beach before the day-trippers arrive.

-These villas were built by and for the Cambodian elite of the Sihanouk era — high-ranking officials, military personnel, intellectuals, businesspeople close to the palace.
-They embodied a vision of tropical modernism inherited from both Le Corbusier and French colonial architecture, adapted to the Gulf's climate: large terraces, deep awnings, cantilevered volumes, raw concrete.
-Vann Molyvann, the greatest Cambodian architect of the 20th century, designed several projects here.
+These villas were built by and for the Cambodian elite of the Sihanouk era — high-ranking officials, military personnel, intellectuals, and businesspeople close to the palace.
+They embodied a vision of tropical modernism inherited from both Le Corbusier and French colonial architecture, adapted to the Gulf’s climate: large terraces, deep awnings, cantilevered volumes, raw concrete.
+Vann Molyvann, the greatest Cambodian architect of the 20th century, designed several of these buildings.
 When the Khmer Rouge took the city in 1975, the owners fled or were killed.
-The villas were stripped down to their skeletons, sometimes burned.
+The villas were looted down to their frames, sometimes burned.
 The jungle did the rest.

-Today, wandering through the villa district — especially in the late afternoon when the light filters through the trees — is an experience of strange beauty, caught between architectural fascination and memory of violence.
-A few villas have since been purchased and rehabilitated into boutique hotels or restaurants.
+Today, wandering through the villa district — especially in the late afternoon, when light filters through the trees — is an experience of strange beauty, between architectural fascination and memory of violence.
+A few villas have since been bought and rehabilitated into boutique hotels or restaurants.
 Others remain freely accessible, on foot or by bike, via unmarked paths.

 Kep National Park

-Nestled between the hills of the town and the Vietnamese border, Kep National Park is one of the smallest in the country (5,000 ha) but also one of the most accessible.
-Its main asset: a marked hiking trail — the Butterfly Trail — which winds through dense forest on a loop of five to eight kilometers, depending on the chosen route.
+Nestled between the hills of the city and the Vietnamese border, Kep National Park is one of the smallest in the country (5,000 ha) but also one of the most accessible.
+Its main asset: a marked hiking trail — the Butterfly Trail — which traverses the dense forest on a loop of five to eight kilometers, depending on the chosen route.

 The forest is remarkably dense for an area so close to the sea.
-Hundreds of species of butterflies (hence the name), macaque monkeys observing from the branches, giant lizards, and a tropical canopy with trees over thirty meters high can be found here.
-A few viewpoints over the Gulf of Thailand open up at the crest, with the silhouettes of Khmer islands on the horizon on clear days.
+It is home to hundreds of species of butterflies (hence the name), macaque monkeys watching from the branches, giant lizards, and tropical canopy vegetation with trees over thirty meters tall.
+A few viewpoints over the Gulf of Thailand open up at the turns of the ridges, with clear weather revealing the silhouettes of Khmer islands on the horizon.

-The trail begins at the park's north entrance, just a few minutes by tuk-tuk from the center of Kep.
+The trail starts at the northern entrance of the park, a few minutes by tuk-tuk from the center of Kep.
 Access is free or with a symbolic entrance fee (variable).
 Be sure to wear good walking shoes, bring water, and insect repellent — mosquitoes are active at the forest edge, especially in the evening.

 Kep IGP Pepper

-The province of Kep is part of the area designated by the Protected Geographical Indication of Kampot pepper — the only Cambodian agricultural IGP, obtained in 2016.
-While the largest and best-known plantations are on the Kampot side, a few farms in Kep also produce remarkably unique pepper, grown on basaltic soils similar to those of the southern Khmer plain.
+Kep province is part of the area defined by the Protected Geographical Indication of Kampot pepper — the only agricultural IGP in Cambodia, obtained in 2016.
+While the largest and best-known plantations are on the Kampot side, a few farms in Kep province also produce pepper with remarkable characteristics, grown in basaltic soils similar to those of the southern Khmer plain.

 The fresh green pepper is the most emblematic here: it’s the one eaten in whole clusters with the crab from the market.
-It is harvested before maturity, must be consumed fresh or preserved for only a few days — impossible to export as is.
+It is harvested before maturity and must be consumed fresh or kept for only a few days — impossible to export as is.
 That’s why the experience of crab with green pepper has no real equivalent outside the region.

 Kep Beach

 It’s mainly a sunset beach.
 When the light turns orange and the fishing boats return to port, the atmosphere suddenly becomes very beautiful.
-The locals of Kep gather here in the evening — children playing in the waves, families on mats, grilled corn vendors.
+The locals of Kep gather here at the end of the day — children playing in the waves, families on mats, grilled corn vendors.

-For a true beach experience, the best option is to take the boat to Koh Tonsay (see above), where the water and sand are incomparable.
-Kep Beach is more of a local hangout than a proper seaside destination.
+For a real beach experience, the best option is to take the boat to Koh Tonsay (see above), where the water and sand are incomparable.
+Kep beach is more of a local hangout than a true seaside destination.

-The accommodation options in Kep have significantly diversified over the past ten years.
-Today, you can find everything from rustic guesthouses under 20 USD to charming boutique hotels at 150 USD, some located in rehabilitated villas with views of the gulf.
+The accommodation options in Kep have diversified significantly over the past ten years.
+Today you can find everything from rustic guesthouses for under 20 USD to charming boutique hotels at 150 USD, some located in rehabilitated villas with views of the gulf.

-The gastronomy of Kep revolves almost entirely around seafood — especially crab.
+The cuisine of Kep revolves almost entirely around seafood — especially crab.
 Here’s how to navigate:

 From Kampot